+"sexual harassment" means harassment that is unlawful under the applicable state, territory or federal anti-discrimination or human rights legislation.

+"immediate family" means the spouse (which expression may include a de facto spouse or partner of the same sex), or a child, grandchild, sibling, parent or grandparent of a solicitor.

+"instructing solicitor" means a solicitor or law practice who engages another solicitor to provide legal services for a client for a matter.

+"insurance company" includes any entity, whether statutory or otherwise, which indemnifies persons against civil claims.

+"law practice" means:

+- (a) an Australian legal practitioner who is a sole solicitor,

+- (b) a partnership of which the solicitor is a partner,

+- (c) a multi-disciplinary partnership,

-- "immediate family" means the spouse (which expression may include a de facto spouse or partner of the same sex), or a child, grandchild, sibling, parent or grandparent of a solicitor. - "instructing solicitor" means a solicitor or law practice who engages another solicitor to provide legal services for a client for a matter. - "insurance company" includes any entity, whether statutory or otherwise, which indemnifies persons against civil claims. - "law practice" means: - (a) an Australian legal practitioner who is a sole solicitor; - (b) a partnership of which the solicitor is a partner; - (c) a multi-disciplinary partnership; or - (d) an incorporated legal practice. - "legal costs" means amounts that a person has been or may be charged by, or is or may become liable to pay to, a law practice for the provision of legal services including disbursements but not including interest. - "legal profession legislation" means a law of a State or Territory that regulates legal practice and the provision of legal services.
+- (d) a community legal service,

+- (e) an unincorporated legal practice, or

+- (f) an incorporated legal practice.

+"legal costs" means amounts that a person has been or may be charged by, or is or may become liable to pay to, a law practice for the provision of legal services including disbursements but not including interest.

+"legal profession legislation" means a law of a State or Territory that regulates legal practice and the provision of legal services.